 The last thing that is left is to use one of the methods of ApiGatewayManagementApi to send messages to the specific connectionId.
 For this, we can use the postToConnection method.

-But it means nothing if we realize how scalable this approach is.
+But these issues are peanuts in light of how scalable this approach is.
 Do you remember how problematic WebSocket scaling is?

 With API Gateway and AWS Lambda – you get an architecture that allows you to scale infinitely! 🚀